timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-11.md

 After his initial greeting, Veldyskar speaks only if spoken to, and his answers are brief.
 With the basilisk as their guide, it takes the characters another eight hours to reach the gates of Gravenhollow.
 Untold years ago, a visiting stone giant druid presented the librarians with a gift: Veldyskar, an intelligent basilisk trained to serve the keepers as a guardian and general-purpose helper.
 The basilisk adapted readily to the timeless nature of the library and embraced his new duties with great dedication.

 Veldyskar is committed to the protection of the library and its librarians.
 If trouble arises, his philosophy is to petrify first and ask questions later.
 Initially, this presented a problem for the stone giant librarians, as the basilisk had some difficulty reconciling his temper and bestial nature with the recognition of what trouble might actually look like.
-The stone giants taught Veldyskar how to cast <fetch-data type="spell">greater restoration</fetch-data>, which the basilisk can do once per day to restore anyone who crosses him.
+The stone giants taught Veldyskar how to cast <wc-fetch type="spell">greater restoration</wc-fetch>, which the basilisk can do once per day to restore anyone who crosses him.

 ### Gates of Gravenhollow